schinger/llama2.c/README.md

     --always_save_checkpoint=True  \
     --start_len=30
 ```
-You can see that we are using cpu to do PPO training, it is because we are using a very small model and the training is very efficient!
+You can see that we are using cpu do PPO training, it is because we are using a very small model and the training is very efficient!

 Initial statistics:
 ```